 Your money will last much longer in Costa Rica and I’d bet you could very easily surf in Costa Rica for at least 3-4 times as long as you could in Australia, allowing you to travel more for the same price or less.
 Too often, what we think we want, is not what we really want.

-You be seeking a beach vacation, rather than a specific destination. in that case, choosing a cheaper destination can allow you to travel longer.
+If you’re seeking a beach vacation, rather than a specific destination. in that case, choosing a cheaper destination can allow you to travel longer.

 I love Skyscanner‘s Find Cheapest Month and Whole Month search feature.
 Take a look at how much a flight from Munich, Germany to Calgary, Canada costs in July – anywhere between $520 and $930.

 For example, I’ve been doing research for my upcoming summer vacation in Banff, Canada.
-On Booking.com, the Buffalo Mountain Lodge, costs €316 from Friday to Saturday (July 8th-9th), but €270 from Monday to Tuesday (July 10th – 11th).
+On Booking.com, the Buffalo Mountain Lodge costs €316 from Friday to Saturday (July 8th-9th), but €270 from Monday to Tuesday (July 10th – 11th).
 That’s a savings of €46 just for one night!

 You can book a cabin in the town of Canmore, just a 20-minute drive away, AND with a mountain view for €98!
 That’s a saving of €172 off the cheapest option for the Buffalo Mountain Lodge.
 Often, just staying slightly outside of your target area can result in huge savings.

 I found one private room in a shared apartment directly in Banff for €59!
-Alternatively, or at the same time, you can consider renting out your place on AirBnB while you’re on vacation, helping to offset your costs and enabling you to travel more!
+Alternatively, or at the same time, you can consider renting out your place on Airbnb while you’re on vacation, helping to offset your costs and enabling you to travel more!

 Staying in this mountain hut in Bavaria, Germany cost us €40 for 2 people!

 That was at a time when I was an intern at the Thai-Canadian Chamber of Commerce and made $12,000 a year!
 It was a very expensive lesson I learned early on in my travels, and it’s a mistake that I’ve never repeated.
 Kanetix.ca, is a great site that lets you compare insurance from different providers, and could result in up to 66% savings!

 In Munich, where I live, many museums only cost €1 admission on Sundays, saving over €5 on each admission ticket, than if you went on a different day!

 Me at the Palace of Versace – where due to poor planning, I didn’t get a discount

-- Consider a City Tourist Card.
+7) Consider a City Tourist Card.
 You’ll find these in many major cities around the world on the tourism page for that city.
 For a fee you’ll receive either free entrance or a discount at major tourist attractions and free public transportation.

 Many cities have free or very reasonably priced walking tour apps.
 In addition to saving you money, you’re free to explore on your own, and if you’re not interested in a particular attraction, you can simply bypass it.

-Greece in fall – a great time to visit and to save money since it’s off season!
+Greece in fall – a great time to visit and to save money since it’s offseason!

 One way to do so is by volunteering.
 In exchange for your labour, many places will give you free room and board and 1-2 days off a week to explore. helpStay is one site that lists a lot of worldwide opportunities, including helping out a camel farm in Australia!
 WWOOFing is another great opportunity in which you will work on an organic farm in exchange for room and board.

-As a travel blogger, I can work from anywhere, but choose to make Munich my base.
-After living here for six years, I’m still grateful that I’ve been able to find a way to travel more without the high costs of a vacation!
+As a travel blogger, I can work from anywhere as long as I have these online tools to run my business, but choose to make Munich my base.
+After living here for eight years, I’m still grateful that I’ve been able to find a way to travel more without the high costs of a vacation!